YINI-lang/YINI-spec/RATIONALE.md

 Earlier drafts of YINI experimented with an alternative colon-based syntax for lists.
 While this shorthand could be convenient in some cases, it did not add any expressive capability beyond the standard bracketed list syntax.

 In practice, supporting colon-based lists introduced additional grammar rules, more edge cases, and a second mental model for representing the same data.
-This worked against several of YINI's central design goals: clarity, predictability, minimalism, and a smaller, more consistent syntax surface.
+This worked against several of YINI's central design goals: clarity, predictability, minimalism, and a smaller, more consistent syntax surface (set of syntax rules).

 By removing colon-based lists, YINI keeps a clearer and more uniform structure:
 - Values are assigned with `=`.